 The amount Input Tax Credit (ITC) as filed by the person in his return shall be credited to electronic credit ledger.
 The amount standing in electronic credit ledger may be used for payment of tax only.
 A person upon noticing any discrepancy in his electronic credit ledger should communicate it to the officer through form GST PMT-04

-The person shall discharge his tax and other dues in following order:
+The person shall discharge his tax and other dues in the following order:

 - self-assessed tax, and other dues related to returns of previous tax periods

-- self-assessed tax, and other dues related to return of current tax period
+- self-assessed tax, and other dues related to the return of the current tax period